 Double Bias Non Woven- 1808, the first number is the woven roving thickness (18oz) and 08 is the mat thickness (3/4 oz).
 This is a combination of woven roving on one side and mat on the other, making it very durable and usually used for boat and house decks as it is very rigid.

-Fiberglass Cloth– This is sold in 4, 6, 8 and 10 oz thickness an is very fine.
-While being rigid it also used for anything that is see-through, such as surfboards as it’s thin, lightweight, and shows well with clear resin.
+Fiberglass Cloth– This is sold in 4, 6, 8 and 10 oz thickness and is very fine.
+While being rigid it is also used for anything that is see-through, such as surfboards as it’s thin, lightweight, and shows well with clear resin.

-You can use Gel Coat if your pool steps currently have gel coat or bare fiberglass for pool use, avoiding the brushable gelcoat in pools because the chemicals can affect the gelcoat lifespan.
+You can use Gel Coat if your pool steps currently have gelcoat or bare fiberglass for pool use.
+We don’t recommend the brushable gelcoat in pools because the chemicals can affect the gelcoat lifespan.

 Don’t add Patch Booster or Sanding Aid (wax).
 You don’t need to add sanding aid (wax) to Brushable gelcoat to have it dry tack free.
 The self-leveling technology added doesn’t require any additional products or additives.

 Proper gelcoat application requires you apply your coats about 15-20 mils thick.
 We offer mil gauge for purchase.

 Allow the gelcoat to cure overnight and then lightly sand it and buff it for an outstanding shine!

 Use Acetone for your cleanup.
 Just like other Polyester-based products, Acetone is the best cleanup material!

 The most important step: Adding the proper amount of Catalyst.
 We recommend 1.5%-2% Catalyst ratio.
 After adding the catalyst, you will want to mix for two minutes, preferably with a mechanical agitator (drill mixer).
 For your reference, here is the catalyst chart so you know exactly how much catalyst you need.